breatheco-de/content/src/content/lesson/javascript-import.md

 We have actually been doing that already when we import our styles, bootstrap, or jQuery from the index.js.

-## This is how "import" and "export" works:
+## This is how "import" and "export" work:

 + You use the word **import** to bring variables, classes, or functions from other files.
-+ You use the word **export** to expose variables, classes or functions to be used by other files.
++ You use the word **export** to export variables, classes or functions to be used by other files.

 For example, here we are importing a function from another file: